-Your teenage years see many changes to your body and your lifestyle.
-Eating a healthy, varied diet and keeping active will be good for your health and help you deal with times of stress, for example exams, school moves and family situations.
-It will also help you develop healthy eating and lifestyle habits that will hopefully last you for life.
+Teenage years see many changes to your body and your lifestyle.
+Eating a healthy, varied diet and keeping active will be good for your health and may help you deal with times of stress, for example exams, school moves and family situations.
+It may also help you develop healthy eating and lifestyle habits that can hopefully last you for life.

-This is also a time in your life when you might become more aware of your own body and feel pressure from your peers and the media to look a certain way – often an unrealistic thin ideal.
-The pressure can lead some teens to skip meals and follow unnecessary weight loss diets, which in extreme cases can lead to conditions such as bulimia and anorexia nervosa.
+This is also a time in your life when you might become more aware of your own body and feel pressure from your friends, peers and the media to look a certain way – for example, social pressure to be thin or muscular.
+The pressure can lead some teens to exercise excessively, skip meals and follow unnecessary weight loss diets, which in extreme cases can lead to eating disorders such as bulimia and anorexia nervosa.